Gina St. John

 Gina St. John (born in Natchez, Mississippi, USA) is an American actress and entertainment reporter, active since 1994.
+She was born in August 1963.

 Biography

-She was once a radio presenter in Roanoke, Virginia and Cleveland, Ohio.
+She was once a radio presenter in Roanoke, Virginia and Cleveland, Ohio WPHR AND WMJI.

 She has hosted shows including CNET Central and E!
 News Daily (1997-2008), and has had roles in television dramas such as Crossing Jordan, NCIS and Commander in Chief.
 In 2000 she became a game show host, with the Lifetime game show Who Knows You Best?.